top of page

 If you wish to improve performance in a certain area, it is best to measure it first.
 Once data is collected we as coaches can then look for correlation between other important performance factors such as mood, health, energy levels and stress.

-Tips for Players: Start monitoring your current sleep patterns and follow the tips above on how to improve sleep
+Start monitoring your current sleep patterns and follow the tips above on improving sleep.

-Tips for Coaches: Coaches can play a critical role in education their young players on the importance of good sleep and can take advantage of athlete monitoring tools, such as Metrifit, to better manage this
+Coaches can play a critical role in educating their young players on the importance of good sleep.
+They can take advantage of athlete monitoring tools, such as Metrifit, to better manage this.

-Tips for Parents: Work with your child to monitor current sleep patterns and if wish to take a more pro-effective role in this athlete monitoring tools such as Metrifit can be utilized at the individual player family level
+Work with your child to monitor current sleep patterns, and if you wish to take a more pro-effective role in this athlete, monitoring tools such as Metrifit can be utilized at the individual player family level.
+[Learn More]

 bottom of page